renepacchaux/gudeeds-responsive-mobile-app/README.md

 Clarifying the types of tasks that others get help with, she is likely to book also.

+<a id="org92fcf6a"></a>

+### Testing the Prototypes

+I conducted interviews and asked for thoughts aloud if they were comfortable to do so.
+While explaining their touchpoints on the app, I noted some recurring problems with button placement.
+There was also confusion about which buttons provided similar action. #testing-summary #prototype-tests

-<a id="org7fdee69"></a>
+<a id="org6abce42"></a>

 ### Snapshot and moving forward

 Maybe for the backend - a dashboard, maybe.
 Because the testing gave an already clear direction, this contribution did not make it past the design studio stage at the early stages of work.

 At judgment time, I thought back to the positive approach ‘more' hierarchy would add to the app.
-After all, I came around on gamification.
+After all, I came around on gamification. #my-approach

 Gamification can be useful here and something worthy of testing out.
 I decided to explore this.